maulusck/windnf/AI.md

 # winDNF CLI Project Overview

-This document provides a comprehensive explanation of the **winDNF CLI project**, including its purpose, functionality, and design philosophy.
-It is written in a way that an AI or a new developer can understand the project as a whole without diving into implementation details.
+This document provides a comprehensive explanation of the **winDNF CLI project**, including its purpose, functionality, NEVRA-aware package handling, and integrated repodata database support.
+It is written so that an AI or a new developer can understand the project holistically without diving into implementation details.

 ---